Shinmera/deploy/README.md

 If you want to deploy a console application rather than a GUI application, you should use ``deploy-console-op`` instead, which will activate the proper mode on Windows, and suppress the standard startup output.

-You can also leverage deploy to "just" dump an image of your implementation state rather than a standalone executable.
+You can also leverage deploy to "just" create an image of your implementation state rather than a standalone executable.
 In that case, you should use the ``deploy-image-op``.

 With SBCL you can even leverage Deploy to create "shrinkwrapped" executables.
 These executables can statically or dynamically link C libraries and let Lisp stack frames integrate properly with foreign debuggers and profiling tools like perf.
 To produce a shrinkwrapped executable you must have the SBCL source tree available with which you already built your SBCL.
 Then you can create your executable by loading deploy and running

     (deploy:shrinkwrap "my-system")

 It'll automatically invoke itself again to run ``deploy-image-op`` on your system, shrinkwrap that, and then compile it together with the rest of the dynamic libraries it depends on into the final executable.

+## Without ASDF
+Deploy can also be used entirely without depending on ASDF or UIOP.
+After prepping everything you want, you can simply call ``deploy`` with either the name of the operation type you want to perform the usual kind of deployment, or directly with a pathname to deploy your executable to.
+In the latter case, it will *not* run any of the usual hooks and instead perform as plain of a deployment as possible.

 ## Customising Foreign Libraries
 Sometimes you might want to designate a specific library for deployment, rather than the one used during development.
 If this is the case, you have to help Deploy out a little by defining extra information about the library with `define-library`.
 If the foreign library is in the source tree of a lisp library, you can simply associate the CFFI library with the system that provides it, and Deploy will find it automatically: